How is the writing of insurance contracts regulated in your jurisdiction?

 The EU regulations on sustainable finance will be implemented in Norwegian law via the EEA Agreement.

 A new Norwegian Act on Sustainable Finance was passed in the Storting (Norwegian Parliament) on 17 December 2021.
-The Act is expected to come into force in Norway during the first half of 2022 and will implement two key EU regulations on sustainable finance in Norway: the EU Taxonomy and the ESG Disclosure Regulation (SFDR).
-The specific requirements that follow from these two EU regulations will then come into force for Norwegian actors on a later stage.
+The Act came into force on 1 January 2023 and implements two key EU regulations on sustainable finance in Norway: the EU Taxonomy and the ESG Disclosure Regulation (SFDR).
+It is expected that the Norwegian authorities will adapt the guidelines soon.

 For taxonomy reporting, this will in practice mean 1.
 January 2023 and the first requirement of reporting will be in the annual reporting for 2022.
 However, the Norwegian authorities have recommended that the Norwegian actors who will be covered by the requirements report on the taxonomy already in the annual reporting for 2021.